InternationalTradeAdministration/developerportal/_posts/v2/2015-06-09-business-service-providers.md

 # Business Service Providers API

-{% include business-service-providers-tabs %}
+{% include bsp/business-service-providers-tabs %}

 ## Resource URL

 _Note: be sure to include the version number (v#) in the URL as specified below._

-{% include business-service-providers-query.html %}
+{% include bsp/business-service-providers-query.html %}

 ## Search Parameters for Business Service Providers